judka-uriel/uriel-book/uriel_en.md

 because the commandments must be performed strictly according to what is written in the Torah as understood by everyone, i.e., according to the plain sense, peshat.
-Yet the entire history of the development of Orthodox Judaism demonstrates the exact opposite of this principle: there are as many opinions as there are Jews.
+Yet the entire history of the development of Orthodox Judaism demonstrates the exact opposite of this principle: there are as many opinions as there are Jews, and often even more: two Jews, three opinions.
 Hence the pairs of legal authorities *zugot*, the numerous disputes on the pages of the Talmud, and even there were two Talmuds: the Jerusalem and the Babylonian.
 Therefore the interpretation of the Torah must correspond to the